Senegal's Diatta, Badji and Nigeria's Dennis challenge for Club Brugge Player of the Month award | Goal.com

 Stem op jouw speler van de maand via https://t.co/mQ3TzT3mv2 en maak kans op zijn gesigneerd shirt! 🤩 pic.twitter.com/Cv3bQvxGGh

-They have helped Club Brugge bounce back after starting their Belgian First Divison A title defence campaign on a losing against Sporting Charleroi on August 8.
+They have helped Club Brugge bounce back after starting their Belgian First Division A title defence campaign on a losing against Sporting Charleroi on August 8.

 Badji and Diatta are the joint top scorers in Philippe Clement's team so far this season with two goals each while Dennis has only provided an assist as he awaits his maiden goal this term.